-How do I use Canvas Studio through the Rich Content Editor?
+How do I use Canvas Studio through the Rich Content Editor in Canvas?

 Canvas Studio can be used as a standalone product, but its strength lies in its integration power.
 Studio integrates with Canvas and allows instructors to seamlessly integrate media interaction into the classroom.